-If you want to start getting into the “Goldilocks” area of stress where you performance and rate of learning is the highest, you need to have some stakes on the line.
+If you want to start getting into the “Goldilocks” area of stress, where your performance and rate of learning is the highest, you need to have some stakes on the line.

 One of the best forms of high stakes active listening is speaking with a native in a one-on-one situation.

-Speaking in a one-on-one situation is miles ahead of passively listening to a recording because it forces you to concentrate and be actively engaged in the dialogue.
+Speaking in a one-on-one situation is miles ahead of passively listening to a recording.
+It forces you to concentrate and be actively engaged in the dialogue.

 I remember vividly one critical encounter that opened my eyes to the power of high stakes active listening when I was trying to find parking in Madrid.